 Video for the popular Lawn Edger and Trimmer Combo from WORX:

-While gas-powered edgers can be helpful for substantial properties or commercial use, they’re usually a bit more than the typical homeowner needs.
+While gas-powered edgers can be helpful for substantial properties or commercial use, they usually cost more than the typical homeowner needs.

-One of the most critical distinctions between battery-powered and gas-powered tools is the sheer difference in weight between the two.
+One of the most critical distinctions between battery-powered and gas-powered tools is the sheer difference in weight.

 This difference is particularly noticeable with handheld yard tools like chainsaws, hedge trimmers, and string trimmers, which must be leveraged away from your body.